Faculty Page

 • Human factors applications of perception and cognition research

-Note: Representative publications are grouped below by topics: Visual Perception of Objects, Contours, Surfaces, and Shape; Perceptual Learning and Learning Technology; Adaptive Learning; Perceptual Development.
+Note: Recent and representative publications are grouped below by topics: Visual Perception of Objects, Contours, Surfaces, and Shape; Perceptual Learning and Learning Technology; Adaptive Learning; Perceptual Development.

 VISUAL PERCEPTION OF OBJECTS, CONTOURS, SURFACES, AND SHAPE